Jainism in Australia

 The history of Jainism in Australia is relatively short when compared to the history of Christianity on the same continent.
 There are four Jain centres in Australia.
 The Jain population in Australia was counted in the 2016 census to be 4,047, of whom 38% lived in Greater Sydney, 31% in Greater Melbourne, and 15% in Greater Perth.
 The states and territories with the highest proportion of Jains are Western Australia (0.025%) and Victoria (0.022%), whereas those with the lowest are Queensland (0.006%) and Tasmania (0.001%).
+As per the latest census (2021), the Jain population in Australia is 5,851, which is a 44.5% increase between 2016-2021.

 History

 The Jain community established itself in Australia through immigration.
 A Jain society has been formed in Sydney.

 Exodus of Asians from Uganda in 1972 due to Idi Amin's policies, forced some Jains to migrate elsewhere, like Australia.